nkabrown/truckers-atlas/engineering-mindset.md

 Formatting code is an important step to complete before code review to eliminate whole classes of nit-picky issues.
 Reviewers can focus on more substantive issues.
 Rework is minimized.

+The formatter can be run manually over all files with `npx prettier --write .` or via `npm run format` or over any subset of files with `npx prettier --write "src/**/*.css"` as one example.

 When manually formatting files it's polite to keep formatting changes in a separate commit from other code changes.
 This makes formatting changes easy to isolate during code reviews.

 ## Why do I prefer YAML for my configuration files?